St Luke's Church, Charlton

+Burials

 Among the people buried at the church are two whose deaths were political assassinations.
-One of those is the British Prime Minister Spencer Perceval, and the other Edward Drummond, a personal secretary to several British Prime Ministers whose murder led to the establishment of the legal test for insanity known as the M'Naghten rules.
+One of those is the British Prime Minister Spencer Perceval, and the other Edward Drummond, a personal secretary to several British Prime Ministers whose murder led to the establishment of the legal test for insanity known as the M'Naghten rules in assessment of criminal culpability.
 The church's patron, Sir Adam Newton (former tutor to the Prince of Wales) and his wife Katharine, are buried in the church, as are a number of other royal servants: Edward Wilkinson (d.1567), master-cook to Queen Elizabeth; Brigadier Michael Richards (d.1721), Surveyor-General of the Ordnance to King George I; and John Griffith (d.1713), brigadier of the second troop of Guards, under Queen Anne.

+Sir William Congreve, 1st Baronet, founder and Superintendent of the Royal Military Repository at Woolwich, is buried in the churchyard.

+White Ensign

 The church is entitled to fly the ensign that was in use prior to the 1800 Acts of Union.
 It can do so on the saint's days of St Luke and St George, in recognition of its past role as a navigational landmark for ships on the Thames.